joshburnett/addcopyfighandler/README.md

 - The figure will be copied to the clipboard as a PNG, regardless of `matplotlib.rcParams['savefig.format']`.
 Alas, SVG output is not currently supported.
 Pull requests that enable SVG support would be welcomed.

+## MacOS-specific behavior:
+    - Requires Qt, whether PyQt5/6 or PySide2/6.
+    - The figure will be copied to the clipboard as a PNG, regardless of matplotlib.rcParams['savefig.format'].

 Releases
 --------
+### 3.2.0: 2024-02-13

+- Added MacOS support (thanks @orlp!).
+No SVG support, same as Linux.

 ### 3.1.1: 2024-02-13

 - Wrap matplotlib.pyploy.figure appropriately to maintain docstring (thanks @eendebakpt!)